 From Washington state to Washington, D.C., the Recording Academy partners with its 12 Chapters to advocate for local and state initiatives that help the local music community

 - Advocacy Year In Review

-This annual publication serves as a roundup of the year's Advocacy & Public Policy objectives and successes.
-An educational tool for music professionals and policy-makers alike, the publication can be accessed by clicking Year in Review on the right
+This annual publication serves as a roundup of the year's Advocacy & Public Policy objectives and successes in music advocacy.
+An educational tool for music professionals and policy-makers alike, the publication can be accessed by clicking the link above

 - Online And Social Media Engagement